MicrosoftDocs/WSL/WSL/install-manual.md

 Add-AppxPackage .\app_name.appx
 ```

+Once the Appx package has finished downloading, you can start running the new distribution by double-clicking the appx file.
+(The command `wsl -l` will not show that the distribution is installed until this step is complete).

 If you are using Windows server, or run into problems running the command above you can find the alternate install instructions on the [Windows Server](install-on-server.md) documentation page to install the `.appx` file by changing it to a zip file.

 Once your distribution is installed, follow the instructions to [create a user account and password for your new Linux distribution](./setup/environment.md#set-up-your-linux-username-and-password).